Proverbs 1 – Wisdom’s Beginning and Call

 iv.
 Proverbs rarely quotes other parts of the Hebrew Scriptures, such as the torah or law.
 “An analogy to this is American folk wisdom which, although often dominated by Christian morality and presuppositions, contains few allusions to the Bible or Christian theology.”
 (Garrett)

 c.
 The proverbs of Solomon: Solomon was the king of Israel famous for his wisdom.
-In 1 Kings 3:3-13 Solomon asked God for wisdom to lead God’s people, and then 1 Kings presented a remarkable demonstration of his wisdom (1 Kings 3:16-28).
+In 1 Kings 3:3-13 Solomon asked God for wisdom to lead God’s people and God answered that prayer.
+1 Kings then presents a remarkable demonstration of Solomon’s wisdom, seen in his response to the problem of the two women and the deceased son (1 Kings 3:16-28).

 i.
-He spoke three thousand proverbs, and his songs were one thousand and five.
+There is also this description of Solomon’s wisdom: He spoke three thousand proverbs, and his songs were one thousand and five.
 Also he spoke of trees, from the cedar tree of Lebanon even to the hyssop that springs out of the wall; he spoke also of animals, of birds, of creeping things, and of fish.
 And men of all nations, from all the kings of the earth who had heard of his wisdom, came to hear the wisdom of Solomon.
 (1 Kings 4:32-34)

 iii.
 “The book tells us that it is the work of several authors.
 Three of these are named (Solomon, Agur and Lemuel), others are mentioned collectively as ‘Wise Men’, and at least one section of the book (the last) is anonymous.”
 (Kidner)